tommasobattisti/tommasobattisti/README.md

 #### 🌱 Currently I'm learning D3 and React
-#### 👨‍💻 Lately working on the redesign and development of [BolDH – Bologna Digital Humanities](https://dharc-org.github.io/boldh/index.html)
+#### 👨‍💻 Lately I've been working on the redesign and development of [BolDH – Bologna Digital Humanities](https://dharc-org.github.io/boldh/index.html)